 \item \textbf{Variability of data extraction:} As briefly discussed in Section \ref{sec:brain-signals}, there are several techniques to detect and measure the neurophysiological activity of the brain, such as fMRI, EEG, and MEG.
 These techniques vary widely in terms of spatial and temporal resolution, and the specific aspects of brain activity that they measure.
 Therefore, the data acquisition method directly impacts the interpretation of the connectivity networks subsequently estimated.

 \item \textbf{Data preprocessing:} Data preprocessing procedures, such as motion correction, high pass filtering, and RETROICOR correction (RTC) for fMRI data, and downsampling and choice of reference for EEG data, may influence connectivity estimates.
-For instance, Výtvarová et al. \citep{Vytvarova} found that the strength of the connectivities in functional connectivity networks obtained from fMRI data were statistically significantly affected by high pass filtering, and that the topology of these networks were affected by RTC.
+For instance, Výtvarová et al. \citep{Vytvarova} found that the strength of the connectivities in functional connectivity networks obtained from fMRI data was statistically significantly affected by high-pass filtering, and that the topology of these networks was affected by RTC.

 \item \textbf{Selection of connectivity estimator:} As already discussed in Section \ref{sec:brain-signals-connectivity}, there are numerous measures for estimating brain connectivity.
 Measures such as correlation, coherence, phase synchronization, GCI, DC, PDC, DTF, and DCM may yield different or even conflicting results under similar conditions.
 Therefore, the choice of the connectivity estimator can have a decisive impact on the interpretation of the results.